11 November #Letusremember Animals in War

 We vow to make life better for them.

-War Paws
+War Paws in Iraq

 War Paws aims to alleviate pain and suffering of animals in hostile environments and civil conflict in Iraq.
 Buy something from their shop – there are sponsorship gifts for instance or you can donate to their general fund and give towards food, vaccinations and veterinary care.
 It is raising money to fund the building, manning, operating and protection of a mobile veterinary hospital in Iraq.
 Find out more